Core Conceptsο

 # Examine optimization history

-for i, loss_dict in enumerate(vqe.losses_history):
+for i, best_loss in enumerate(vqe.min_losses_per_iteration):

-print(f"Iteration {i}: {best_loss_in_iter:.6f}")
+print(f"Iteration {i}: {best_loss:.6f}")

 # Get the best parameters found during optimization